CumulusNetworks/docs/content/cumulus-netq-412/NetQ-Overview/NetQ-User-Interface-Overview/Focus-Your-Montoring-Using-Workbenches.md

 - Displays switches that you are troubleshooting.
 - Is focused on application or account management.

+{{%notice tip%}}
-NVIDIA provides an example workbench that opens when you first log in to NetQ, called NetQ Workbench.
-It includes cards displaying your network's device inventory, switch inventory, validation summary, What Just Happened events, host inventory, DPU inventory, and system events.
-This workbench is visible to all users within an organization and any changes to it will not be saved.
+NVIDIA includes two example workbenches----NetQ Workbench and Fabric Dashboard---to help get you started with NetQ.
+These workbenches are visible to all users within an organization and any changes to them will not be saved.

-{{<figure src="/images/netq/netq-workbench-411.png" alt="default netq workbench" width="1000">}}
+{{%/notice%}}

 ## Create a Custom Workbench